charles-kmc/UD2M/README.md

 This repository contains the code and data associated with the paper "Learning few-step posterior samplers by unfolding and distillation of diffusion models".

+Links to download checkpoints for the trained models can be found in the [model_checkpoints](model_checkpoints/README.md) directory.

 This code is based on the [OpenAI Guided Diffusion](https://github.com/openai/guided-diffusion).